WilliamSantiagoAlzate/jigsaw-game/README.md

 [v2.0.0](https://tailwindcss.com/)

-Bootstrap was used to add styles to the project.
+Tailwindcss was used to add styles to the project.

 ### React router dom